How to Create Exit Intent Popup in JavaScript for Webflow: Step by Step Guide 2025

 You can create a simple popup design in Webflow similar to below.
 I won't go into too much detail as I am assuming you already know how to create it in Webflow.

-For those who are not using Webflow, you can create a popup in your platform or use HTML code below to create one.
+For those who are not using Webflow, you can create a popup in your platform or use the HTML code below to create one.

 <div class="exit-popup-modal">